abolajibisiriyu/swallowjs-todolist/README.md

 </p>

 This Todo List Shows:
-- CRUD Operations with swallow
+- CRUD Operations with swallowjs
 - Routing

 ## How to serve